 Law of Sonic Amplification, First Law of Anime Acoustics– In space, loud sounds, like explosions, are even louder because there is no air to get in the way.
 (Darrin Bright and Ryan Shellito)

-Alright class who wants to tell me what is wrong with that clip…… and no Gundam Seed Denstiny, Kira Yamato, or sparkly gundam BS.
+Alright class who wants to tell me what is wrong with that clip…… and no its not Gundam Seed Denstiny, Kira Yamato, or sparkly gundam BS.
 Still didn’t get it….
 Well it is something that almost every science fiction movie gets wrong…….
 There is no sound in space.
 Yes you heard me, there is no sound in space, so all those bad ass sounds you hear in your favorite space battles, sadly they are there to just make things more bad ass.

 So why is there no sound in space